-This Management Discussion and Analysis ("MD&A") relates to the financial condition and results of the operations of MCF Energy Ltd. (the "Company" or "MCF" or "MCF Energy") together with its subsidiaries and is supplemental to, and should be read in conjunction with, the Company's unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2024 and 2023, (including notes) (the "financial statements") which are prepared in condensed format in accordance with International Financial Reporting Standards ("IFRS") as applicable to the preparation of interim statements, including International Accounting Standard 34, Interim financial reporting, as issued by the International Accounting Standards Board ("IASB").
-The unaudited condensed interim consolidated financial statements should also be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2023 and 2022, which have been prepared in accordance with IFRS.
+This Management Discussion and Analysis ("MD&A") relates to the financial condition and results of the operations of MCF Energy Ltd. (the "Company" or "MCF" or "MCF Energy") together with its subsidiaries and is supplemental to, and should be read in conjunction with, the Company's annual audited consolidated financial statements for the year ended December 31, 2024 and notes thereof (the "Consolidated Financial Statements") which are prepared in accordance with IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

 Certain information included in this discussion may constitute forward looking statements.
 Forward looking statements are based on current expectations and entail various risks and uncertainties.
 These risks and uncertainties could cause or contribute to actual results that are materially different from those expressed or implied.
-The effective date of this report is November 21, 2024.
+The effective date of this report is April 30, 2025.

-All amounts are in thousands of Canadian dollars, except share and per share information or where otherwise noted.
+All currency amounts are expressed in thousands, except share and per share information or where otherwise noted.
+Dollar amounts are in Canadian dollars unless otherwise indicated